SamuelMiddendorp/Rust-Multi-Stage-Building/README.md

 Bellow results are running in completely clean docker env, you can use `docker builder prune` to remove all cached docker objects.

--   Baseline first run:
+-   Baseline first run: <br />
  `[+] Building 179.3s (9/9) FINISHED`

--   Second run takes away the time it took docker to get nightly but all dependencies are still reinstalled:
+-   Second run takes away the time it took docker to get nightly but all dependencies are still reinstalled: <br />
  `[+] Building 53.1s (9/9) FINISHED`

-It is also important to know our image size is well over 4 gb in size:
+It is also important to know our image size is well over 4 gb in size: <br />
 -   `fast_rust_deployment   latest    2cbd9dab0e9a   5 minutes ago   4.26GB`